Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Methodology

-\end{small} where $L$ is the whole training loss consisting of three components: the triple-specific loss $L_t$, the path-specific loss $L_p$, and the relation correlation-specific loss $L_r$. $\alpha_1$ and $\alpha_2$ are two weights for a trade-off of the influence of paths and relation association by rules. $\gamma_1$, $\gamma_2$ and $\gamma_3$ are three margins in each loss function. $[x]_{+}$ is the function returning the maximum value between $0$ and $x$. $\mathcal{T}$ is the set of triples observed in the KG and $\mathcal{T}^{\prime}$ is the set of negative samples obtained by random negative sampling. $\mathcal{S}$ is the set of positive relations that is associated with relation $r$ by length-1 rules and $\mathcal{S}^{\prime}$ is the set of negative relations beyond $\mathcal{S}$ and relation $r$.
+\end{small} where $L$ is the whole training loss consisting of three components: the triple-specific loss $L_t$, the path-specific loss $L_p$, and the relation correlation-specific loss $L_r$. $\alpha_1$ and $\alpha_2$ are the weights of paths and relation correlation, respectively. $\gamma_1$, $\gamma_2$ and $\gamma_3$ are three margins in each loss function. $[x]_{+}$ is the function returning the maximum value between $0$ and $x$. $\mathcal{T}$ is the set of triples observed in the KG and $\mathcal{T}^{\prime}$ is the set of negative samples obtained by random negative sampling. $\mathcal{S}$ is the set of positive relations that are correlated with relation $r$ by length-1 rules and $\mathcal{S}^{\prime}$ is the set of negative relations beyond $\mathcal{S}$ and relation $r$.

-We employ the mini-batch Stochastic Gradient Descent (SGD) algorithm to optimize the joint loss function for learning entity and relation embeddings.
+We employ mini-batch Stochastic Gradient Descent (SGD) algorithm to optimize the joint loss function for learning entity and relation embeddings.
 The entity and relation embeddings are initialized randomly and constrained to be unit vectors by the additional regularization term with L2 norm.
-With a collection of learned entity and relation embeddings, we can conduct KG inference in the way of information retrieval.
-Furthermore, relation embeddings can be utilized in the following rule learning module.